merenlab/merenlab.org/data/micr-obs-future/index.md

 ```

 {:.notice}
-OSD only included in NP1 and HTCC1002...
+OSD is only included in NP1 and HTCC1002...

 We will focus on those metagenomes that are found in 7 of the 8 projects.